kkovago/tidydata/README.md

 * A new data set is created, without the ActivityCode column (it is redundant with the more descriptive Activity).

 ## Creating the averages of each variable for each activity and each subject
 * The new data set is grouped by Activity and SubjectCode, then for each of its measures the mean is calculated.
 The result is in the tidyAverages data frame.
-As it cannot be effectively visualized on screen, the result is written into a file called "output.csv" for further analysis.
+As it cannot be effectively visualized on screen, the result is written into a file called "output.txt" for further analysis.